Autoequivalences of toric surfaces: Proof of Theorem

+Now we assume that the embedding $\Pic_\Delta(X)\subset\Pic(X)$ splits and that there is a complement $P$ fixed by $\Aut(X)$ --- this is condition (3) of Theorem~\ref{thm:AutDX}.
+We get

-Then we arrive at the situation of having two generating subgroups of $\Aut(\DDD(X))$, namely $\IZ[1] \times (P\rtimes\Aut(X))$ and the normal divisor $B(X)$ whose intersection is trivial.
-Hence we get the desired semi-direct product decomposition claimed in the theorem.
+We thus have two subgroups of $\Aut(\DDD(X))$, namely $\IZ[1] \times (P\rtimes\Aut(X))$ and the normal subgroup $B(X)$, which together generate $\Aut(\DDD(X))$ and whose intersection is trivial.
+Hence we obtain the desired semi-direct product decomposition, and the proof of Theorem~\ref{thm:AutDX} is finished, apart from the following lemmas.

+\begin{lemma} Let $X$ be a smooth, projective surface with $-K_X$ big.
+If $C$ is an irreducible, reduced curve on $X$ with $K_X.C=0$, then $C$ is a $-2$-curve, i.e.\ smooth and rational with $C^2=-2$. \end{lemma}

+\begin{proof} A big divisor is pseudo-effective \cite[Theorem~2.2.26]{Lazarsfeld}.
+Hence we can use Zariski's decomposition $-K_X=P+N$, where $P$ and $N$ are $\IQ$-divisors with $P$ nef, $N$ effective and where $P$ has zero intersection number with every prime divisor of $N$; furthermore $N$ is also negative definite \cite[Theorem~2.3.19]{Lazarsfeld}.
+The positive part $P$ carries all the sections of $-K_X$ and is therefore big as well \cite[Proposition~2.3.21]{Lazarsfeld}.
+Since $P$ is big and nef, we get $P^2>0$ \cite[Theorem~2.2.16]{Lazarsfeld}.